ilpropheta/ilpropheta.github.io/README.md

 I love telling *stories* and interacting with people.
 My stories are not only about *technical* things but also about *personal development* and lessons I have learned.

-I have given talks at many famous events, such as *Microsoft Community Days*, *Future Decoded*, *Italian Agile Day*, *Codemotion*, *QtDay*.
+I have given talks at many popular events such as *Microsoft Community Days*, *Future Decoded*, *Italian Agile Day*, *Codemotion*, *QtDay*.
 I'm also used to speaking at events organized by my own community, the *Italian C++ Community*.

 For some of the talks that are listed in this page I got some feedback (generally from 1 to 5 <i class="icon-star"></i>).
-For the others, the event did not have a way to rate talks or the results have not been disclosed.
+For the others, the event did not have a way to rate talks or the results are not publicly available.

 Some events I spoke at provided a joind.in page.
 You can check out my [Joind.in public profile](https://joind.in/user/ilpropheta) for a quick overview.